bustle/radql/docs/06/README.md

 export default Person
 ```

-Note that `get` is really just a service with a special name, and can be annotated as such for self-documenting code.
+Note that `get` is really just a mandatory Type Service with a special name, and can be annotated as such for self-documenting code.

 We can now expose our `create` method in our API: